adrianapintod/open-source-project-guidelines/CONTRIBUTION.md

 ## Project structure

-We identify 4 separate applications that will have their release lifecycle independently of each other.
-These applications are:
+To simplify the structure of a given project, applications should be identified with an independent release lifecycle.

+An example for those might be:

 - Frontend: User facing application.
 It might be a web application or a mobile native application.
 - Backend: Server side application storing and managing user data and main business logic.
 - Project website: Webpage with project foundation and design details.
 - gh-pages: contains the compiled website that is going to be used by GitHub pages.

 These applications will leverage Continuous Integration and Continuous Deployment capabilities available from GitHub Actions.
 Each application will have its tech stack and therefore its build, test, and release processes.
 We recognize then the need for enabling the applications to be extended and enhanced without conflicting with the independent development lifecycles and versioning of the other components.
-To achieve this we then created 4 orphan main branches.
+E.g:

 - **frontend/master**, for frontend development
 - **backend/master**, for backend development